 It is one hundred years since the Bedfordshire Training Depot closed in 1916.
 Ampthill Town Council is leading preparations to remember the WWI soldiers who trained at The Camp, and those who died or were injured.

-The centrepiece will be Tommy’s Footprints – a poignant art installation flanked by poppies in the hollow of Ampthill Great Park.
+The centrepiece was Tommy’s Footprints – a poignant art installation flanked by poppies in the hollow of Ampthill Great Park.
 This is where, upon completion of training, the recruits passed on their way to entrain at Ampthill Midland Station for the fight in France and Belgium.

 BUY: Ampthill’s Fallen (by John Hele, 2014)